 First Squares Food Tour

 The First Squares Food Tour took a different route and different foods and beverages were sampled.
 It rained the day of the tour, but that did not stop the three-hour walking tour from taking place.
+(Food tours typically take place regardless of weather conditions, so be prepared!)

-The First Squares Food Tour began inside the Andaz hotel at 22 Square.
+The First Squares Food Tour began inside the Andaz at 22 Square.
 There we had a sample of shrimp and grits with pork belly.

 Our next sample was that of pork belly doughnut sliders from The Ordinary Pub.
 Because of the downpour, we nibbled on them under the protective cover of Trinity United Methodist Church.